Food Allergy’s Educating Dynamo

 I remember one educator coming up to me after a presentation, literally shaking.
 She said: ‘I don’t know what to do.
 I have six kids in my class with food allergies and they’re all different foods, and I have an autistic kid who has to have peanut butter.’
 It was obvious she was nervous and fearful.
 But that’s who we want to be confident – our educators – so they can teach our children and know what to do in an emergency.
 We don’t want them scared or nervous.

-Next: School issues, lobbying and dining out
+Next: Lobbying in the peanut state and dining out